irctoday/goguma/doc/android-debugging.md

 - Reproduce the bug in Goguma.
 - Stop collecting logs and share the file.

+It's possible to filter the logs with "flutter", however this will hide messages produced by the Android libraries used by Goguma.

 ## From a phone

 The [Logcat Reader] app can be used to read Android's logs directly from the